 All jokes aside, there are many uses for hemp that go beyond toilet paper.
 Today, hemp is making a comeback across all sorts of specialty paper and pulp products thanks to modern bio-refining techniques and relaxed regulations.
 And it doesn’t stop there.

-Hemp has proven to be a particularly impressive fabric base, now used in everything from socks to hats.
-It’s antimicrobial properties make it great, not only for hemp fabric, but also as a base for soap.
+Hemp has proven to be a particularly impressive fabric base.
+With hemp fabric now used in everything from socks to hats.
+It’s antimicrobial properties make it great, not only as hemp fabric, but also as a base for soap.

 Hemp has become a meaningful piece of composite plastic for high-end auto makers like BMW, Mercedes-Benz and Jaguar.
 Using natural and durable products like hemp for interior door paneling, dashboards, and interior upholstery makes the cars lighter (read: more fuel efficient) and wins points with environmentalists.

 And let’s not forget the food!
 Walk down the health food aisle at any large grocery chain today and you’ll likely see a dozen food products loudly touting their hemp connection.
 Thanks to a nutritional makeup that is high in Omega 3, 46, and 9, and chocked full of antioxidants and essential nutrients, hemp-based products have been added to the “super food” category.
 These cater both to the health-conscious and the environmentally-aware crowds at once.